+Although an S Corporation sounds like a distinct business entity, it isn’t.
+It’s a tax designation you choose for a business you’ve already formed.
+Giving your business S Corporation status can offer it tax perks it might not normally have.
 An S Corporation often starts as a limited liability company (LLC) or standard business corporation.
 We can help you establish this basic underlying structure with our West Virginia LLC Formation Service or our West Virginia Corporation Formation Service.

-As well, we offer other services, such as developing a business plan, reserving your business name, and obtaining a tax identification number.
+We offer other services, such as developing a business plan, reserving your business name, and obtaining a tax identification number.
 In this guide, we will discuss the straightforward steps to get your S Corp established and the pros and cons of having an S Corp.

 A West Virginia S Corporation is itself not an entity but rather springs from an established C Corp or LLC.
 As a tax election under Subchapter S of the Internal Revenue Code, an S Corp must attach to a foundational entity (i.e., your C Corp or LLC).
 As such, you first need to create a standard corporation or an LLC on which your S Corp can stand.
 Follow these West Virginia S corporation requirements to create your C Corp or LLC foundational entity: